iTwin/presentation/packages/hierarchies-react/api/presentation-hierarchies-react.api.md

 /// <reference types="react" />

 import { ComponentPropsWithoutRef } from 'react';
+import { ECClassHierarchyInspector } from '@itwin/presentation-shared';
+import { ECSchemaProvider } from '@itwin/presentation-shared';
 import { GenericInstanceFilter } from '@itwin/presentation-hierarchies';
+import { HierarchyLevelDefinitionsFactory } from '@itwin/presentation-hierarchies';
 import { HierarchyNode } from '@itwin/presentation-hierarchies';
+import { HierarchyNodeIdentifiersPath } from '@itwin/presentation-hierarchies';
 import { HierarchyProvider } from '@itwin/presentation-hierarchies';
 import { JSX as JSX_2 } from 'react/jsx-runtime';
+import { LimitingECSqlQueryExecutor } from '@itwin/presentation-hierarchies';
 import { PropsWithChildren } from 'react';
 import { ReactElement } from 'react';
 import { SelectionStorage } from '@itwin/unified-selection';